DavesCodeMusings/htmlGauges/README.md

 # htmlGauges
-Nifty analog gauges to make any HTML 5 page go up to eleven.
+Nifty analog gauges to make any HTML5 page go up to eleven.

-* /js -- the JavaScript class.
-* /html -- a sample html page with animated gauges.
+There are three different types in three separate JavaScript classes. sample.html shows what they look like.